Blair Castle Gardens and Grounds

 Gardens Sculpture Trail

-Visitors can now enjoy following the new Sculpture Trail through the castle gardens and grounds.
-Click here for more details.
+Visitors can enjoy following the Sculpture Trail, which incorporates a mixture of contemporary and 18th century sculpture, through the castle gardens and grounds.